nathanonn/next-sololedger/notes/prompts.md

 Read the plan at @notes/plan.md and @notes/wireframes.md, and implement the plan accordingly.
 Use the wireframes as a guide for the implementation.

+Please use the "build-insights-logger" skill to automatically log meaningful insights, discoveries, and decisions during coding session.

 # Review

 Please read the git diff, and review the code changes to see if the implementation is correct and follows the plan @notes/plan.md and wireframes @notes/wireframes.md, correctly.